Kohenet movement: Beliefs

 The kohenets' beliefs are primarily based on components of Kabbalah, Jewish feminism, and ecotheology, as well as branches of liberal Judaism.
 There are also some generalized influences from modern online spiritual practices, such as some kohenets building altars with devotional objects (e.g., rocks, candles, and photos of dead relatives) to help them focus during prayer.
-For the kohenets, this is connected to the setting of the Shabbat table (with food and candles), as well as to the bamot (בָּמוֹת) and altars in the Mishkan (מִשְׁכָּן), Temple, and surrounding region; King Josiah and King Hezekiah ended Israelites' cult activities outside the Temple during their reigns.
+For the kohenets, this is connected to the setting of the Shabbat table (with food and candles), as well as to the bamot (בָּמוֹת) and altars in the Mishkan (מִשְׁכָּן), Temple, and surrounding region.
+The bamot and Mishkan are ancient practices not continued today, as King Josiah and King Hezekiah ended Israelites' cult activities outside the Temple during their reigns.
 There is also some influence from other religions and Near Eastern myths, and pre-Rabbinic Judaism.

 Rabbi Hammer, before starting the movement, faced frustrations with other Jews, especially women, for emphasizing heteropatriarchal views of God.
 For example, she recalled an incident in which a woman declared that "God could not be a woman", because she—God—would be incapable of enforcing morality.
 In her rabbinical training at the Jewish Theological Seminary of America, which is affiliated with Conservative Judaism, Hammer found an absence of specifically female perspectives in many areas.
 However, she also developed an interest in midrashim (מִדְרָשִׁים; מִדְרָשׁ) focusing on women, and realized there was a clear tradition of women serving as community spiritual leaders throughout Jewish history.
 Shere encountered similar resistance to Jewish feminine perspectives on God, joining other religious movements that centered women more—including Candomblé—before returning to Judaism.
 Many kohenets feel that egalitarian Judaism (i.e., Conservative Judaism, Reform Judaism, Reconstructionist Judaism, and some post-denominational Judaisms) has not gone far enough in addressing patriarchy.
 The movement also tries to provide affirmation and openness to queer Jews and Jews of color.